zagui440s/personalCP/6-SQL/2-queries-csv-json/README.md

 ## What are we Trying to Accomplish?

-You will learn about the most important Postgres data types - these are the types that our table columns can be.

 You will learn how to write SQL queries to get the information you care about from a database.
 This is a useful skill in and of itself (especially if you are ever asked to get data for some report at work), but is also valuable because it will give you hands-on experience with relational databases and a strong 'mental model' for how they work.

 It is also extremely important to be able to import and export data to and from our database.
 The `.csv` and `.json` file formats are *extremely* popular ways of formatting human-friendly text data.
 In particular, CSV is usually how spreadsheet data is exported, and, often how databases dump-export their data into text, so, it is particularly important to learn how to work with CSV files and Postgres.